JP-LETG-Rennes/RandomForest_Hiear/README.md

 Citation
 ---------
-If you use this script, please cite our paper:
+If you use this script, please cite us :

 Liam Loizeau-Woollgar, Julien Pellen, Laurence Hubert-Moy.
 Hierarchical Random Forest classification on raster data.
 2024. hal-04596517